The estimated reading time for this post is 8 minutes.

 Accordingly, your find an insurance agent who is an expert in this coverage.
 Then they can give you significant information and resources that help you understand your coverage while preventing situations where its activation would be necessary.
 That way, you’re maximizing EPLI protection while minimizing EPLI claims against your small business.

-(c) 2016.
-Dahna M. Chandler for Thrive Writing, Inc., a division of Audience First Communications, Inc. All rights reserved.
+(c) 2016-2017.
+Dahna M. Chandler for Thrive Writing, Inc., a division of Thrive Media, Inc. All rights reserved.
 This article may not be reproduced in whole or in part without express written permission of the author.

 * Disclaimer: Brian is a fictional character and this post is based on an entirely fictitious business account meant to illustrate the points made in this blog post.
 Please carefully review this site’s Content Disclaimer abut the use of fictional characters on this blog and accounts and how to apply this information in your own situation.